 • Discuss issues of confidentiality and information sharing with the adult and if there are no others at risk of or experiencing abuse or neglect, get permission to share information with other organisations as required.
 If there are others at risk, inform the adult of the duty to share information to protect others.

-• If during the enquiry it becomes clear that the situation indicates domestic abuse and there is a high risk of harm (following completion of the CAADA DASH), a referral should be made to MARAC (see Multi-Agency Risk Assessment Conferences).
+• If during the enquiry it becomes clear that the situation indicates domestic abuse and there is a high risk of harm (following completion of the Safelives risk assessment), a referral should be made to MARAC (see Multi-Agency Risk Assessment Conferences).

 • If the adult does not have mental capacity to make decisions about their safety, the enquiry lead must continue to involve them.
 They must also consult with their personal representative, a court-appointed deputy or attorney, if they are not implicated in the allegation and/or an IMCA or Independent Advocate if one has been instructed.